NixOS/rfcs/rfcs/0146-meta-categories.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+There are some still unsolved issues:

-Still unsolved is what data structure is better suited to represent a category.
+- What data structure is suitable to represent a category?

-- For now we stick to a set `{ name, description }`.
+  - For now we stick to the most natural: a set `{ name, description }`.

+- Should we have a set of primary, "most important" categories with mandatory status, in the sense each package should set at least one of them?
+  - The answer is most certainly positive.

 # Future work
 [future]: #future-work